georgian-io/GAL/Alignment/introduction.md

 where $r_\theta$ is the model, $x$ is the prompt and $y_i, y_j$ are the higher and lower ranked outputs respectively.

-Note: In reality, we may have several outputs for every given prompt but only sample two of these prompts at a time.
+Note: Practically, we may have several outputs for every given prompt but only sample two of these prompts at a time.

 ## Step 3: Reinforcement Learning from Human Feedback (RLHF/Step-3)

 Note: This step is often just referred to as step 3 since the overall technique is called RLHF.

 The third step utilizes reinforcement learning to train the model from step 1 (sometimes called the policy or actor model) via reinforcement learning.
-Specifically, this uses the Proximal Policy Optimization (PPO) algorithm.
+Specifically, this process uses the Proximal Policy Optimization (PPO) algorithm.
 A rollout consists of sampling a random prompt and generating an output using the policy model.
 The reward is then calculated using the reward model.
 The policy model is then updated using this reward via the PPO algorithm.

 ## LLaMa 2 RLHF

 LLaMa 2 introduced some [changes](https://arxiv.org/abs/2307.09288) to the RLHF paradigm.
-Specifically, they used multiple reward models each offering a reward for different criteria - namely safety and helpfulness.
+Specifically, the authors used multiple reward models each offering a reward for different criteria - namely safety and helpfulness.
 The final reward function is simply a linear combination of these reward models.

 In addition, the data is annotated differently than OpenAI's approach.
-Instead of ranking a bunch of respones and then picking two of them at each training step, only two responses are annotated for each prompt.
+Instead of ranking responses and then picking two of them at each training step, only two responses are annotated for each prompt.
 However, there is also an extra "margin" label that ranges from "significantly better" to "negligibly better".
-This can then be used during the training step as a "margin loss".
+This margin label can then be used during the training step as a "margin loss".

 Finally, LLaMa 2 uses something known as rejection sampling.
-In rejection sampling, K outputs are sampled from the model and the output with the highest reward is chosen.
+In rejection sampling, K outputs are sampled from the model and the output with the highest reward (from the reward model) is chosen.
 In step 3 of RLHF, they train 5 successive versions (with a new batch of preference data used for each model) of the RLHF model.
 The first 4 exclusively use rejection sampling and in the final model, they use a combination of rejection sampling and PPO.
-Authors state that rejection sampling acts as a breadth search due to multiple sampling while PPO acts as depth search.
+The authors state that rejection sampling acts as a breadth search due to multiple sampling while PPO acts as depth search.

 # Reinforcement Learning from AI Feedback (RLAIF)

-RLAIF is nearly identical to RLHF except it replaces human feedback with AI feedback.
-Here AI feedback refers to a model, usually some kind of LLM like GPT-4, providing the feedback.
-The input to this LLM is structured such that there's a preamble detailing the task and instructions, few-shot examples, a sample to annotate and an ending string to prompt the LLM ("Preferred Answer = ").
+RLAIF is similar to RLHF except that it replaces human feedback with AI feedback.
+Here AI feedback refers to a model, usually some kind of LLM, providing the feedback.
+The input to this feedback-providing LLM is structured such that there's a preamble detailing the task and instructions, few-shot (solved examples of similar tasks) examples, a sample to annotate and an ending string to prompt the LLM ("Preferred Answer = ").

-Sometimes, the preamble can be a lot more detailed and act as a "constitution".
-This is essentially a set of principles defined in natural language for the LLM to follow while providing feedback.
+Sometimes, the preamble can be more detailed and act as a "constitution".
+The constitution acts as a set of principles defined in natural language for the LLM to follow while providing feedback.
 We can thus describe the qualities of desirable outputs to the LLM in order to make it more helpful and harmless.
-There are also scenarios where both options offered to the model may contain undesirable properties.
-If this is likely, one action that can be taken is to generate revisions.
-In essence, we clean the dataset using the AI Feedback model.
+In scenarios where all the answers offered to the reward model contain undesirable properties, a dataset cleaning process can be undertaken.
+In this process, the LLM generates revisions of a given answer while the AI Feedback model determines if there are undesirable qualities to the generated revision.
+When undesirable properties are identified, the AI Feedback model provides feedback to the LLM on why the revision was rejected.

 # Other Alignment Methods

-Alignment is a fairly recent topic with several methods exploring it in parallel.
-While this document covers some of the popular approaches, there are others worth looking into.
-For instance, [Rank Response to align Human Feedback (RRHF)](https://github.com/GanjinZero/RRHF) and [Direct Preference Optimization (DPO)](https://arxiv.org/abs/2305.18290) both claim comparable or better performance to RLHF-based models with simpler training paradigms.
+Alignment is a fairly recent topic.
+While this document covers some approaches, there may be others worth looking into.
+For instance, [Rank Response to align Human Feedback (RRHF)](https://github.com/GanjinZero/RRHF) and [Direct Preference Optimization (DPO)](https://arxiv.org/abs/2305.18290) both claim comparable performance to RLHF-based models with simpler training paradigms.

 # Frequently Asked Questions

-* How is the first step (SFT) different from just finetuning a model like BERT?
+* How is the first step (SFT) different from just fine-tuning a model like BERT?

-  It isn't!
-The first step is the same as finetuning older LLMs such as BERT.
+  It isn't.
+The first step is the same as fine-tuning older LLMs such as BERT.

-* Why do we train a reward model and perform reinforcement learning?
+* Why train a reward model and perform reinforcement learning?
 Why not just use the human preferences to directly train the LLM?

-   There are a number of reasons for this.
-First is that of data.
-In a finetuning setting, we would be restricted to only samples that human have annotated.
-Using a reward model on the other hand allows us to obtain human-like preferences for unseen data as well.
-This means that we have a significantly larger pool of data to work with.
+  We train a reward model because it allows us to obtain human-life preferences for data the model has not seen before.
+This gives us a larger pool of data with which we can train the LLM.

-   The second reason is that we don't want to just train the model to give us any output.
-We want it to give us good outputs.
-For most of the tasks that use RLHF, there is no one right answer and there is no one wrong answer.
-Since there are so many different ways of answering a given question, using supervised finetuning which emphasizes one answer above all the others does not help as much as reinforcement learning which rewards all good answers.
+  For most tasks that use RLHF, there is usually no singular right or wrong answer.
+Since there are different ways of answering a given question, using supervised fine-tuning which emphasizes one answer above others does not help as much as reinforcement learning which rewards all good answers.

 * Manually having annotators rank outputs is both expensive and time-consuming.
 What are my alternatives?